arangodb/docs/arangograph/scim.md

 the dedicated API.

 {% hint 'info' %}
-To enable the SCIM feature, get in touch with the ArangoGraph team via an ArangoGraph Support Ticket.
+To enable the SCIM feature, get in touch with the ArangoGraph team via the **Request Help** form, available in the left sidebar menu of the ArangoGraph Dashboard.
 {% endhint %}

 ## About SCIM